jinsung-kim/jinsung-kim.github.io/about.md

 ### What are you currently reading?

-_The Brothers Karamazov_ by Fyodor Dostoevsky
+_The Brothers Karamazov_ by Fyodor Dostoevsky (roughly 80% of the way done)

+I'm currently exploring Russian and Greek classics.
+I've accepted that I'll only scratch the surface of great classic works in my lifetime, which is why I have little interest in most modern literature.

 ### Favorites books?